epfl-lara/stainless/core/src/sphinx/verification.rst

 Loop invariants
 ***************

-Stainless supports annotations for loop invariants in :ref:`XLang <xlang>`.
+Stainless supports annotations for loop invariants in `Imperative <imperative.rst>`_.
 To simplify the presentation we will assume a single variable :math:`x` is in scope, but the definitions generalize to any number of variables.
 Given the following program: